Zaid-Ajaj/Feliz/public/Feliz/UseWithElmish.md

 # Use with Elmish

-Like any React binding, Feliz can be used in Elmish applications easily.
+Like any React binding, Feliz can be used in existing Elmish applications easily.
 You can use it in your `render` because functions in the `Html` module from Feliz return a compatible `ReactElement` that Elmish understands.
 Here is how a counter application looks like with Feliz and Elmish:

 ```fs
 module App